Thann/play-with-mpv/README.md

 ![screenshot](https://github.com/thann/play-with-mpv/raw/master/screenshot.png)

 ## Protips
+MPV is [highly configurable](https://mpv.io/manual/stable/), this is just how I like to use it.

-Configure MPV to have no border, stay on top, and start in the corner: edit `~/.config/mpv/mpv.conf`
+To start in the corner, have no border, and stay on top: edit `~/.config/mpv/mpv.conf`
 ```
 ontop=yes
 border=no